usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 2. The CSP SHALL collect biometrics in such a way that ensures that the biometric is collected from the applicant, and not another subject.
 All biometric performance requirements in [[SP 800-63B, Section 5.2.3]](sp800-63b.html/#biometric_use) apply.

 #### <a name="supervised"></a> 5.3.3.2.
-Requirements for Remote, Supervised In-person Proofing
+Requirements for Supervised Remote In-person Proofing

-It is possible for a CSP remotely to achieve the security and confidence comparable to in-person proofing .
+It is possible for a CSP remotely to achieve the security and confidence comparable to in-person proofing.
 The following requirements establish comparability between in-person transactions where the applicant is in the same physical location as the CSP or when the applicant is remote to the CSP.

-Remote, supervised identity proofing and enrollment transactions SHALL meet the following requirements, in addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements):
+Supervised remote identity proofing and enrollment transactions SHALL meet the following requirements, in addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements):

 1. The CSP SHALL monitor the entire identity proofing transaction, from which the applicant SHALL NOT depart during the identity proofing session.
 For example, by a continuous high-resolution video transmission of the applicant.
 2. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the enrollment and identity proofing session.